Guttz/life-journal-frontend/README.md

 ## Todo

-[ ] - Create create model and implement all user-related operations
+[ ] - Create user model and implement all user-related operations

 ## Learn More